 Packing Paper Alternatives

 Packing paper is a fantastic material you can have to cushion and wrap all kinds of things, but it can add up in cost and cause you to go over budget.
 You can try a few objects that you have at home as alternatives to packing paper, so you won’t have to go out and buy extra material.
 A roll of 24 x 900 paper can cost you anywhere between $34 to $55 depending on where you get it from.
 If you buy craft paper or newspaper, you can get as much as you need for less.
-Twelve sheets of craft newspaper on amazon costs $7, so for 50 sheets, you’re likely to spend up to $28.
+Twelve sheets of craft newspaper cost $7, so for 50 sheets, you’re likely to spend up to $28.

 Craft Newspaper and Toilet Paper Are Perfect for Packing